Kreezy-KRosa/ArduinoWifiServoControl/README.md

 // Connect Arduino board and NodeMCU board to the same ground

 // Connect to the NodeMCU via Wifi on any device with a browser
-// Open browser and in the address bar type in 192.168.4.1
+// Open browser and in the address bar type in the Local IP given in the serial monitor
 // Turn Device 1 button on or off to move the servo from 15 degrees to 180 or vice versa